ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 1. Open a new terminal window at the preferred directory and run the following command:
 `git clone https://github.com/ITU-BDSA2024-GROUP26/Chirp.git`

-2. Navigate to the Chirp directory, once the cloning has finished:
+2. Navigate to the Chirp directory, the src, and finally the web directory:
-`cd Chirp`

-3. Navigate to the src folder, where the source code lies:
-`cd src`

-4. Navigate to the Web folder, containing the razor pages and program:
-`cd Web`
+`cd Chirp/src/Web`

-5. Once in the web directory, run the program:
+3. Once in the web directory, run the program:

     1. To run the program on Windows, write following command :
     `& { $env:ASPNETCORE_ENVIRONMENT = "Development"; dotnet run }`

     2. To run the program on MacOS and Linux, write following command:
     `ASPNETCORE_ENVIRONMENT=Development dotnet run`

+4. If login with GitHub is wanted, then set the user secrets before running the program:
+`dotnet user-secrets init`

 Once the build has finished, this line should be visible containing a link to the localhost:
 `Now listening on: http://localhost:5273`